 Webhooks

-Also, the HX Credits section of the iMonnit Account has an area where you can configure a threshold which triggers a notification to be sent advising of low HX Credits to prevent an account from running out of credits unexpectedly.
-Once the available HX Credits falls below this threshold, the notification will be sent.
+Also, the HX Credits section of the iMonnit Account has an area where you can configure a threshold that triggers a notification to be sent warning of low HX Credits to prevent an account from running out of credits unexpectedly.

 Purchasing and applying HX Credits